-4.30 Market Drayton is encircled by a green infrastructure network, much of which also comprises an ecological network.
+4.34 Market Drayton is encircled by a green infrastructure network, much of which also comprises an ecological network.
 This comprises a corridor of green space associated with the A53 to its north, the River Tern and its associated river and bankside habitat to its south, and a series of smaller areas of open space forming stepping stones and short corridors through its urban area along a north east-south west axis.
 This broad characterisation and the need to enhance the network should inform the provision of open space in association with any new development.
 Market Drayton Community-Led Town Plan strongly supports the promotion of walking trails, regard for biodiversity and the town's natural environment.

-Policy S.M6 - Green Infrastructure Network
+Policy S.M7 - Green Infrastructure Network

-The protection, management and planning for the preservation of existing and the delivery of new green infrastructure, within and surrounding Market Drayton will be achieved through:
+The protection, management and planning for existing and the delivery of new green infrastructure, within and surrounding Market Drayton will be achieved through:

-- 1. Retaining the existing ecological network of stepping stones, corridors and linkages, particularly those identified as Local Green Space; - 2.
-Requiring the identification, retention and enhancement of areas that would contribute towards further green infrastructure and ecological corridors and linkages within and adjacent to proposals for new development; - 3.
-Seeking, where appropriate, the provision of new on-site green infrastructure in the form of multifunctional open space, particularly where this enhances the ecological networks within and surrounding the town; - 4.
+- 1. Retaining the existing ecological network of stepping stones, corridors and linkages, particularly those identified as locally important woodland, amenity areas and local green space; - 2.
+In relation to development proposals, requiring the identification, retention and enhancement of areas that would contribute towards further green infrastructure and ecological corridors and linkages within and adjacent to proposals for new development; - 3.
+Seeking, where appropriate, the provision of new on-site green infrastructure in the form of multifunctional open space, particularly where this enhances the ecological network within and surrounding the town; - 4.
 Protecting trees, woodlands, watercourses and the adjoining floodplain. - 5.
 Ensuring integration and connectivity with the surrounding green infrastructure network.

-For the purposes of criteria 1 above the areas shown on Map 6 are designated as Local Green Space.
-Development that would result in the loss or reduction in value of these sites as open space will not be permitted.
-Proposals that will benefit their utility for the purposes they are designated will however be permitted provided there is no significant adverse effect on residential amenity.
+For the purposes of criterion 1, these areas are shown on Map 6.
+Development should not result in the loss or reduction in value of these sites as green infrastructure although proposals that benefit their utility for the amenity they provide will be permitted provided there is no significant adverse effect on residential amenity.